Chinese replenishment ship Honghu: Construction and career

 She was launched on 28 June 2015 at Huangpu Shipyard in Guangzhou and commissioned on 15 July 2016 into the South Sea Fleet.

 On 25 May 2016, Honghu, Lanzhou and Hefei were seen conducting a replenishment exercise in the Sea of Japan.

+Honghu is currently deployed in the red sea due to the Red Sea crisis.
+She was seen with the new pennant number 906.